 5. Check out Van Eyck’s altarpiece painting

-The Adoration of the Mystic Lamb is the Ghent altarpiece painted by Hubert and Jan van Eyck that has been considered one of European art’s masterpieces and one of the world’s treasure.
+The Adoration of the Mystic Lamb is the Ghent altarpiece painted by Hubert and Jan van Eyck that has been considered one of European art’s masterpieces and one of the world’s treasures.
 It was the first major oil painting in the world with Catholic mysticism all throughout.